andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

   This is pretty similar to the API gateway context.
 In this case, you can have a single entry point for multiple websites, possibly with a centralized homepage.

-Why it can be relevant to a dev?

 ### Why Implementing a Custom Reverse Proxy

 One of the most popular reverse proxies is [nginx](http://nginx.org/).
 Of course, you can use other tools, like [Pound](http://www.apsis.ch/pound/) or [Squid](http://www.squid-cache.org/), or you can also configure the [Apache Web server to act as a reverse proxy](http://httpd.apache.org/docs/current/howto/reverse_proxy.html).
 These tools offer a lot of configuration options that allow you to set up your system in most common scenarios.
 Some of them also provide the ability to extend their functionality with scripting languages, such as, for example, the [Lua](https://www.lua.org/) scripting language in nginx.
 This capability allows you to face some processing needs that the simple server configuration doesn't provide: HTTP header manipulation, conditional request forwarding, simple content transformation.

 However, you may find scenarios where even an integrated scripting language is not enough for your needs due to the complexity of the scenario itself or because the scripts become hard to maintain.
 Consider, for example, a scenario where you need to expose a remote Web application within the current domain and need to prepare the HTTP requests by injecting data from a database and manipulate the responses to integrate them in the current environment.
-Or a scenario where you need to apply complex custom rule to analyze the HTTP traffic.
+Or a scenario where you need to apply complex custom rules to analyze the HTTP traffic.

 If you are in such a situation you may need to build your own custom reverse proxy.